craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-06-ranking-certifications-difficulty.md

 ### AZ-400 - Microsoft Certified: DevOps Engineer Expert - 8/10

 This was probably my toughest cert to date.
-I have lived and breathed DevOps for 3 years and it took me around 3 weeks of studying 3 hours a day to prepare for this.
-It expects you to understand components of Agile, various code related issues, how to create and release pipelines, diagnose and fix Kubernetes YAML and much much more.
+I have lived and breathed DevOps for 3 years and it took me around 3 weeks of studying 3 hours a day to prepare for this - with it being in mind I had ~ 2 years full time experience doing a DevOps role.
+It expects you to understand components of Agile, various code related issues, how to create release pipelines in the Azure DevOps product, diagnose and fix Kubernetes YAML and much much more.
 I think it could do better at trying to keep itself less "Microsofty" and giving questions in Terraform or some Python code questions instead of the .NET ones I faced, but still a good exam to pursue.

-Should also not, to complete this at the time, you need the AZ-104 or AZ-204 (Azure Developer Associate) + an additional exam to gain this cert.
+Should also note, to complete this at the time, you need the AZ-104 or AZ-204 (Azure Developer Associate) + an additional exam to gain this cert.
 I obviously had the former.

 - What is a Burdown Chart?
 - What can I use to scan my .NET code